 This activity has been supported by sponsorship from Biogen Idec Limited and Roche Products Limited.
 The sponsors have had no control or input into the educational content of this activity.

 Paediatric neurology consultant, Sheffield Children’s NHS Foundation Trust Dr Vasantha Gowda

 Consultant paediatric neurologist, Evelina London Children's Hospital Lisa Edel

 Senior Specialist Paediatric Respiratory Neuromuscular Physiotherapist, Great Ormond Street Hospital Dr Channa Hewamadduma

-Consultant Neurologist and Honorary Senior Lecturer, Sheffield Teaching Hospitals NHS Foundation Trust Dr Giovanni Barranello
+Consultant neurologist and honorary senior lecturer, Sheffield Teaching Hospitals NHS Foundation Trust Dr Giovanni Baranello

-Clinical Associate Professor in Paediatric Neurology/ Neuromuscular Disorders, University College London Hospitals NHS Foundation Trust Dr Ed Bayley
+Clinical Associate Professor in Paediatric Neurology/ Neuromuscular Disorders, University College London Great Ormond Street Institute of Child Health & Great Ormond Street Hospital NHS Foundation Trust Mr Ed Bayley

 Consultant Spinal Surgeon, Sheffield Children's NHS Foundation Trust and Sheffield Teaching Hospitals NHS Foundation Trust Kay White